December 1, 2025

 Northwestern Expectations

-– Disclose any existing outside appointment at Northwestern in eDisclosure for review by their dean’s office
+– Disclose any existing outside appointment at Northwestern in eDisclosure for review by your dean’s office

 Should:

-– Forward a copy of the agreement/appointment letter to their dean’s office for review to identify any potential concerns that should be addressed
+– Upon request, forward a copy of the agreement/appointment letter to their dean’s office for review to identify any potential concerns that should be addressed

 Cannot: